-Panel II again shows that private sector employment elasticities are much more negative for the low-skilled youth group.
+Panel II shows that private sector employment elasticities adjust downward by a greater magnitude for the low-skilled youth group.
 For the whole working age population, there is evidence of some anticipation (by a magnitude of -0.069 three quarters prior to the minimum wage change) with further downward adjustments by the sixth quarter (-0.273).
-The private sector employment elasticity time path for the low-skilled youth group also shows signs of anticipation, but the contraction at the time of introduction of the minimum is much larger (-0.425), and with even greater adjustments at the sixth quarter after the policy change (-0.688).
-These evidences clearly suggest that an increase in the minimum wage produces much stronger delayed adjustments for the low-skilled youth population.
+The private sector cumulative employment elasticity of the youth also shows signs of anticipation and even greater adjustments at the sixth quarter after the policy change (-0.688).
+These evidence suggest that an increase in the minimum wage produces stronger delayed adjustments for the low-skilled youth population.

-The time paths for private sector weekly working hours' elasticities are presented in Panel III.
-They show a small negative, but significant reduction in weekly working hours for both population groups of interest four quarters prior to policy introduction.
-The effects persists at the time of introduction, with contemporaneous elasticity estimates of -0.095 and -0.087 for the working age and for the low-skilled youth population subgroup respectively.
-The cumulative effects continue six quarters after the increase in the minimum wage, where the elasticities are respectively -0.131 and -0.193 for the two population groups of interest.
-The findings suggest that some substitution away from lowskilled youth workers is taking place.
+The time paths for private sector weekly working hours elasticities are presented in Panel III.
+They show a small negative but significant reduction in weekly working hours for both population groups of interest prior to policy introduction.
+The effects persist at the time of introduction with elasticities of -0.095 and -0.087 respectively.
+The cumulative effects continue six quarters after the increase in the minimum wage, where the respective elasticities are -0.131 for the whole working-age population and -0.193 for the low-skilled hours.
+The findings suggest that some substitution away from low-skilled youth employment is taking place.

-As additional evidence, we compare this low-skilled youth subpopulation to the high-skilled group (more than secondary education), finding that the employment elasticity time paths of high-skilled workers react positively to the increase in the minimum wage, and the estimated time paths are almost mirror images of those of the low-skilled youth group, suggesting an adjustment in employment composition in response to the minimum wage hike (Figure 11 in Appendix A2).
+In Figure 5 we compare the low-skilled youth group to the high skilled group (working-age individuals with more than secondary education), finding that the employment elasticity time paths of high skilled workers have reacted positively to the increase in the minimum wage (Panel I), and their estimated time paths for employment in large enterprises are almost mirror image of those of the low-skilled youth group, (Panel IV) revealing an adjustment in employment composition in response to the minimum wage increase.